feriancek/FAQ/wasabi.md

 ### My wallet can't send to Bech32 addresses - what wallets can I use instead?

 Wasabi generates Bech32 addresses only.
-These addresses start with the characters bc1...
+These addresses start with the characters `bc1`.
 Some wallets/exchanges don't yet support this type of address and my give an error message (e.g. "unknown bitcoin address").
 The solution is to manage your funds with a wallet which does support Bech32.
-Of [all the wallets](https://en.bitcoin.it/wiki/Bech32_adoption) that support Bech32, only the following wallets have Coin Control;
+Of [all the wallets](https://en.bitcoin.it/wiki/Bech32_adoption) that support Bech32, only the following wallets have Coin Control:

 | Platform 						| Recommended 																					| Other										|
 | ---------						| -----------------------------------------------------	|------------------------	|